 Brisbane is located between the Gold Coast and the Sunshine Coast.
 The heart of this city is its River which stretches from Mount Stanley to the Coral Sea.
 Brisbane is Australia’s sunshine state and enjoys a subtropical climate with warm sunny winters and hot humid summers.
 So anytime of the year is a great time for adventurous outdoor activities.
-Friends of mine who own Printed Event Flooring based in LA love to visit Brisbane on their winter getaways.
-According to some input from them and my own research, here are the top must see attractions in Brisbane, Australia.
+According to some of my own research, here are the top must see attractions in Brisbane, Australia.

 Start your tour of this beautiful city on the biggest hill in Brisbane.
 The name of this hill means honey, which was found in abundance here many years ago.
 While you are here, don’t forget to explore the Brisbane Botanical Garden and the planetarium.